ntamas/cl1/doc/cytoscape/index.rst

     by starting from a small seed cluster and repeatedly adding nodes to the cluster that increase the quality function the most.
-Note that you will have to recalculate the affinities every time you modify the cluster, Cluster ONE won't do that automatically.
+Note that you will have to recalculate the affinities every time you modify the cluster, ClusterONE won't do that automatically.

     Node coloring is implemented using a custom VizMapper style.
 This style is selected automatically when you click on this menu item, but you can always return to your original style in the VizMapper panel of Cytoscape.

-    This menu item remains disabled until you start the Cluster ONE plugin using the corresponding menu item.
+    This menu item remains disabled until you start the ClusterONE plugin using the corresponding menu item.

 **Help**
-    Shows the manual of Cluster ONE (this document) in a separate window.
+    Shows the manual of ClusterONE (this document) in a separate window.

 **About**
-    Shows the authors, the preferred citation for Cluster ONE (see also `References`_) and the URL of its homepage.
+    Shows the authors, the preferred citation for ClusterONE (see also `References`_) and the URL of its homepage.

 Control panel
 =============

-The control panel of Cluster ONE is to be found on a separate tab in the control panel of Cytoscape (see the left hand side of the Cytoscape user interface).
-The panel consists of two large parts: the `Parameters`_ box lets you set the parameters of the algorithm (this is subdivided into `Basic parameters`_ and `Advanced parameters`_), while the `Selection info`_ box lets you examine some properties of the currently selected set of nodes (such as the total weight of edges within the set and at the boundary of the set, or the value of the Cluster ONE quality function).
+The control panel of ClusterONE is to be found on a separate tab in the control panel of Cytoscape (see the left hand side of the Cytoscape user interface).
+The panel consists of two large parts: the `Parameters`_ box lets you set the parameters of the algorithm (this is subdivided into `Basic parameters`_ and `Advanced parameters`_), while the `Selection info`_ box lets you examine some properties of the currently selected set of nodes (such as the total weight of edges within the set and at the boundary of the set, or the value of the ClusterONE quality function).

 Click on the **Start** button at the bottom of the panel to start the clustering process.
 The `result viewer`_ will open automatically when the results are ready.
-Use the **Close panel** button to hide the Cluster ONE control panel.
+Use the **Close panel** button to hide the ClusterONE control panel.

 After a successful clustering process, the nodes of the network will be colored according to the number of clusters they participate in.
 Nodes that correspond